astorDev/confi/providers/dotnet/article/index.md

 Current Count: 5
 ```

 Surprisingly, the `Changed...` message was printed only once.
 But there's nothing wrong with our provider.
-This is happening due to the way configuration reload token works - after an update the token seem to be "used" and don't notify about following changes.
+This is happening due to the way the configuration reload token works - after an update, the token seems to be "used" and doesn't notify about the following changes.

 To do a proper subscription we'll need to get a new reload token and register a new callback every time the current callback has happened.
 We can do it via recursion like that: